UNFAIR

 Practical action step

-Before stacking an herbal extract, choose one product with a disclosed marker range and skip proprietary blends until labels include exact actives per serving.
+Before stacking an herbal extract, choose one product with a disclosed marker range and skip proprietary formulas until labels include exact actives per serving.

 Uncertainty and limits